Otto Ohlendorf: SS career

-Between February and March 1942, Himmler ordered that gas vans should be used to murder women and children so as to reduce the strain on the men, but Ohlendorf reported that many of the Einsatzkommandos refused to utilize them since burying the victims proved an "ordeal" afterwards.
-When gas van killing operations were conducted, it was usually at night to keep the population from witnessing the macabre affair.
-After the victims' deaths, Jewish Sonderkommandos were forced to unload the bodies, clean the excrement and feces from inside the van's gas chamber, and once the clean up was complete, were themselves immediately shot.
+Between February and March 1942, Himmler ordered that gas vans should be used to murder women and children so as to reduce the strain on the men, but Ohlendorf reported that many of the Einsatzkommandos refused to utilize the vans since burying the victims proved an "ordeal" afterwards.
+Gas-van killing operations were usually conducted at night to keep the population from witnessing the macabre affair.
+After the victims' deaths, Jewish Sonderkommandos were forced to unload the bodies, clean the excrement from inside the van's gas chamber, and once the clean-up was complete, were themselves immediately shot.
 As far as Ohlendorf was concerned, the gas vans were impracticable for the scale of killing demanded by Himmler; namely, since they could only kill between fifteen and twenty-five persons at a time.

-Historian Donald Bloxham referred to Ohlendorf as a bureaucrat, who was trying to "prove himself in the field".
-Another historian, Mark Mazower, described Ohlendorf as a "gloomy, driven, self-righteous Prussian".
+Historian Donald Bloxham characterises Ohlendorf as a bureaucrat who was trying to "prove himself in the field".
+Another historian, Mark Mazower, describes Ohlendorf as a "gloomy, driven, self-righteous Prussian".
 His commitment to the Nazi cause kept him in Ukraine longer than any of his comrades, and while he may have disliked the political direction in which Germany was headed, he never registered complaints about murdering Jews.
 He did, however, express misgivings about the barbarity and sadism being meted out by the Romanian units that accompanied the Einsatzgruppen in their murderous tasks, since they were not only leaving a trail of corpses in their wake, they were also pillaging and raping in the process.
-Ohlendorf also lodged a complaint about the Romanian forces, who drove thousands of frail elderly persons and children from Bessarabia and Bokovina—all incapable of work—into German-held regions, which his men forced back into Romanian territory but not without killing a significant percentage of them as a result.
+He also complained about the Romanians driving thousands of frail elderly persons and children from Bessarabia and Bukovina—all incapable of work—into German-held regions, whom Ohlendorf's men forced back into Romanian territory, but not without killing a significant percentage of them as a result.